KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 Merging can get a bit tricky, because a face sometimes does not see all of the disks hit by a bitangent, but it’s not undoable.
 With this trick, we get the space complexity down to $$O(n^4)$$.
 The querying itself can be done in $$O(\log n)$$ time using some specific [data structure](https://en.wikipedia.org/wiki/Point_location).
+One more trick that we can use is to merge adjacent faces that share the same list of visible disks.
+But would we be able to prove that the total number of faces after merging is $$o(n^4)$$?
-The hermit finally finds Shawn.
+This will be the story for another time since the hermit finally finds Shawn.
 They greet each other and head to their supposed hangout place.
-They will probably start to think of another geometry problem soon, but that would be a story for another time.
+Maybe they will think of another geometry problem for us to write about.